ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 -   Numbered list - `1.
 Numbered list`
 -   Bulleted list - `* Bulleted list`
 -   Absolute URL links - `<Absolute URI link>` (For more details on the markdown syntax for absolute URL links, see [Autolinks in CommonMark](https://spec.commonmark.org/0.30/#autolink))
+-   Hard line break - a backslash before the line ending `line1\\nline2` (For more details on the markdown syntax for Hard line breaks, see [Hard line breaks in CommanMark](https://spec.commonmark.org/0.30/#hard-line-breaks))

 _Configurations on Tiptap to support only absolute links_: